Pioneer (1863 paddle steamer)

 She was manned by officers and men of the Royal Navy, two companies from HMS Curacoa; and flew the pendant of Commodore Sir William Wiseman of Curacoa.
 She proved of immense service in the skirmishing on the Waikato River in 1863 during the Waikato Campaign of the New Zealand Wars.
+On 24 October 1863 Eclipse towed her and 4 armoured barges, with 2 companies of seamen from HMS Curaçoa, to the Waikato.
+On 29 October shots were exchanged at Whangamarino, but there was no damage.
+On 31 October she landed 661 men and 2 x Armstrong guns at Rangiriri.
+On 20 November 300 were landed to attack the rear of the Māori trenches.

 On 24 December 1866, whilst awaiting repair, she broke her mooring at Port Waikato, drifted out to sea and, during an attempt to steam her into Manukau Harbour, was wrecked on the Manukau bar.

 The two turrets are on display in Mercer (as part of the war memorial) and Ngāruawāhia.
 There are two engravings of her in action on the Waikato River in Ross and Howard, from the Illustrated London News.